osyah/go-pletyvo/README.md

-# `go-pletyvo`
+# Go Pletyvo

-The implementation of the Pletyvo decentralized platform in Go.
+Implementation of protocols of the Pletyvo decentralized platform on Go.

 ## Install